 - Cabinet and drawer pulls are places you can add a little bit of quirk to a design.
 Keep them simple or have some fun with novelty pulls that become functional art.
 With a little ingenuity, you could even make this a DIY project.

 - Doorknobs and locks shouldn’t be overlooked either – update your old door hardware with stylish new options.

 Creating Your Modern Home

-With very little effort, you can take your old traditional home to a new modern home feel.
+With minimal effort, you can take your old traditional home to a new modern home feel.